icflorescu/mantine-datatable/CONTRIBUTING.md

 # Contributing

-Please iase an issue if you have an idea about a new or missing feature.
+If find a bug or you have an idea about a new or missing feature, please feel free to [raise an issue](https://github.com/icflorescu/mantine-datatable/issues).
-Coming up with a PR is even better.
+Coming up with a PR is even better, though.